d33kshant/typiest.py/README.md

 ![Screenshot](screenshot.png)

 ## Usage
-To start a test use `python main.py start` and to stop the test leave the field empty and press return for more details use `python main.py help`
+To start a test use `python main.py start` and to stop the test leave the field empty and press return.
+For more details use `python main.py help`

 ## Use custom phrases
 By default program will use `phrases.txt` file which contains 100 lorem ipsum phrases, to add your custom text just change the contents of `phrases.txt` file to your text.